Four Money Moves Every Woman Should Make for Financial Independence

 There are plenty of contributing factors to this phenomenon, but don’t let one of them be that you never asked.

 Negotiating your salary can feel intimidating if you’ve never done it.
-Following these four steps are a good start:
+Following these four steps is a good start:

 - Research salaries for your role.
 You can look up salary information on websites like Dice, Robert Half and Payscale.